 “The birth of these red wolf pups represents a significant milestone for this species,” said Dr. Larry Killmar, the Zoo’s Chief Zoological Officer.
 “The success of this litter is encouraging and represents hope for the future of these incredible animals.
 Yona is caring for her pups in public view, which shows how comfortable and well cared for she feels.”

-For the latest on ZooTampa and other attractions, theme parks and more across the region, be sure to follow Touring Central Florida on twitter @TourCentralFL, @androckb, @Emmet_TCF, @JacobTouringCe1, and give our facebook page a like.
+For the latest on ZooTampa and other attractions, theme parks, and more across the region, be sure to follow Touring Central Florida on twitter @TourCentralFL & @androckb, and like our Facebook page.